sphinx-contrib/confluencebuilder/tests/validation-sets/restructuredtext/math.rst

         .. attention::

-            Limitations using the Fabric (``v2``) editor:
+            Limitations on Confluence Cloud:

-            - Confluence does not allow image offset alignments in a paragraph.
+            - Confluence Cloud does not allow image offset alignments in a paragraph.
-            - Confluence does not render gracefully SVG-generated images.
+            - Confluence Cloud does not render gracefully SVG-generated images.

 reStructuredText defines a `math directive`_.
 Example markup is as follows: